adilw893/education/markdown/readme.md

 ## Books
 - [ ] **The Markdown Guide - Matt Cone (PDF)**
+  created by [John Gruber]((https://daringfireball.net/projects/markdown/)) in 2004, WYSIWYG editor (what you see is what you get)
+  1. create file with a `.md` or `.markdown` extension
+  2. open file in a Markdown app
+  3. convert Markdown file to an HTML document
+  4. view HTML file in a web browser or use app to convert to another file format (like PDF)

 - [ ] [Learn Markdown](https://gitbookio.gitbooks.io/markdown/content/)
 - [ ] [R Markdown: The Definitive Guide - Yihui Xie, J.J.
 Allaire, Garrett Grolemund](https://bookdown.org/yihui/rmarkdown/)
 - [ ] [R Markdown Cookbook - Yihui Xie, Christophe Dervieux, Emily Riederer](https://bookdown.org/yihui/rmarkdown-cookbook/)